305-MAC/Ether-Case-Study/README.md

 # What is the prognosis for this company?
 TO THE MOON!!!!!!!
 # Where do they expect to be in the future?
-Ethereum blockchain will be used for things such as voting, transfering real property rights, as well as validating ownership in the virtual and physical world.
+Once mainstream adoption has taken pace within the next 5-10 years, Ethereum blockchain will be used for things such as voting, transfering real property rights, as well as validating ownership in the virtual and physical world.